 I remember the construction work at the Priyadarshini Nagar.
 Ashish, Vivek, and I used to visit occasionally, to see the construction of our new house.
 It was a picnic for us to travel from Vithlesh apartment.
 I used to sit on Ashish’s cycle as he rode.
 We used to have samosas from the Gopal store.
 It was a rare delicacy for me in those days.

 Near to our new colony were Don Bosco school, Auxilium Convent Girls school, Bhavans Kendriya Vidyalaya, Mother Teresa Ashram, Mount Carmel Church, Sussen Textile Mills, Novina Batteries, GIDC industrial estate.

-I remember an incident while playing cricket with a neighboring friend; I broke the car headlights.
+After moving to Priyadarshini Nagar, in the initial days, we had a Parsi and Bengali neighbor for the first two years.
+I remember an incident while playing cricket with a neighbor friend; I accidentally hit the car headlights and it broke.
 After that incident, I stopped playing cricket in front of the house.
-I liked the Parsi’s food preparation; it was unique and tasty.
-After a year or more, they left Baroda, never to be seen again.
+I liked the Parsi aunty’s food; it was delicious.

 Change of School

 After 7th, I moved to Shreyas Vidyalaya, Samarpan at the Manjalpur road.
 The new school was near our new house.
 I used to take a public bus.
 Sometimes I used to ride on my bicycle to school.